sethreidnz/redux-react-introduction-tutorial/README.md

 [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) and [Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).

-Since Redux is so heavily based on Flux I thought I would explain what Flux is in the next step.
+Since Redux is so heavily based on Flux I thought I would explain what Flux is in the first.

 Next Step - [Click Here]()